dswhitely1/User-Onboarding/README.md

 - Terms of Service (checkbox)
 - A Submit button to send our form data to the server.

-## STEP 2 - Implement Form Validation and Error Messaging
+## STEP 2 - Implement MyForm Validation and Error Messaging

-Form validation is one of the facets of an application that makes it feel polished and controlled from a user perspective.
+MyForm validation is one of the facets of an application that makes it feel polished and controlled from a user perspective.
 With that in mind, implement the following:

 - Using Yup, set up _at least_ two different validations for each field along with custom error codes that will display on screen when validation fails.